-SOC 100 - Introduction to Sociology
+SOC 100 - Introduction to Sociology\\

 This is an introductory course that will familiarize the student with the basic principles and theories associated with sociology.
 This course will prepare students to look critically at a variety of social issues.
 Critical thinking is emphasized as students are provided thought provoking opportunities in challenging them to examine their diverse world.
-Note(s): This course is part of the 30 credit transfer framework agreement with the Pennsylvania State System of Higher Education

-Note(s): This course is part of the 30 credit transfer framework agreement with the Pennsylvania State System of Higher Education universities.
-3 credits
+Note(s): \\This course is part of the 30 credit transfer framework agreement with the Pennsylvania State System of Higher Education universities.